James R. Martin, Jr., PhD

 - I am primarily interested in voting, the study of government cabinets, elections and electoral systems, but am also interested in democratization.
 I have extensively studied Eastern and Western Europe, but have also researched party systems in Africa, Latin America and the Middle East.
 While I am trained in quantitative analysis included MLE and Social Network Analysis techniques, I value context and view qualitative insights as key to the development of theory and have learned quite a bit about qualitative research since arriving at Creighton.

 Current Research Projects

 - My current research involves three projects: the first two examine the influence of gender, experience, and other aspects of personal identity on tangible manifestations of government cabinet.
-These include government formations, survival, and legislative production in parlimentary systems.
+These include government formations, survival, and legislative production in parliamentary systems.
 The third project examines the influence of immigration of various sorts on party systems in democracies.
 I also continue to conduct assessment research regarding teaching and learning outcomes.
 Finally, a new project, supported by a Haddix grant with Dr. Candace Bloomquist, is investigating the phenomenon of trust within institutions of education.

 Grant Funding Received